Akalu/python-microservices/nanotwitter/README.md

 RESTful Python microservice
 =============================

-This code is our example of RESTful service web app.
-It is a Flask application (https://www.djangoproject.com/) that creates a RESTful backend to store users posts.
+This code is an example of RESTful service web app.

+It is a Flask application (https://www.djangoproject.com/) that creates a RESTful backend to store user's posts.
+In other words it's a nano-twitter application

 Overview
 =========